torpyorg/torpy/README.md

 - Provide simple urllib [tor_opener](https://github.com/torpyorg/torpy/blob/master/torpy/http/urlopener.py) for making requests without any dependencies
 - Provide simple Socks5 proxy

+**Donation**

+If you find this project interesting, you can send some [Bitcoins](https://bitcoin.org/) to address: `16mF9TYaJKkb9eGbZ5jGuJbodTF3mYvcRF`

+**Note**

-**Note:** This product is produced independently from the Tor® anonymity software and carries no guarantee from [The Tor Project](https://www.torproject.org/) about quality, suitability or anything else.
+This product is produced independently from the Tor® anonymity software and carries no guarantee from [The Tor Project](https://www.torproject.org/) about quality, suitability or anything else.

 Console examples
 -----------